elidoran/chain-builder/README.md

 1. **result** - true for success, false when the function couldn't be found to disable
 2. **reason** - supplied reason, or true by default, or 'not found' when `result` is false.
 3. **chain** - if the chain is disabled then it is included in the result
-4. **fn** - if a funciton is removed then it is included in the result
+4. **fn** - if a function is removed then it is included in the result

 Note, if the target is not disabled then the return result will be `false` and contain the `reason` 'chain not disabled' or 'function not disabled'.